lVoidi/AudioBookGen/README.md

 ```
 pip install pyttsx3
 ```
 Then, you have to take all of the text of the book you want to make and audio-book of and paste it in the book.txt file.
 The script is made in a way that you have so separate each chapter by your own.
-Its simple, just put an endline at the title and then **put ``::`` at the end of the chapter so the program can separate each chapter**.
+Its simple, just put a newline at the end of the title and then **put ``::`` at the end of the chapter so the program can separate each chapter**.
 ```
 Chaper 1
 Foo.::Chapter 2